-When used, Advance Guide signs shall contain the distance message.
-The legend on the Advance Guide signs shall be the same as the legend on the Exit Direction sign, except that the last line shall read EXIT X km (EXIT X MILES).
-If the interchange has two or more exit roadways, the bottom line shall read EXITS X km (EXITS X MILES).
+When used, the 2 km (1 mi) and 4 km (2 mi) Advance Guide signs shall contain the distance message.
+The legend on the Advance Guide signs shall be the same as the legend on the Exit Direction sign, except that the last line shall read EXIT X KM (EXIT X MILES).
+If the interchange has two or more exit roadways, the bottom line shall read EXITS X KM (EXITS X MILES).

 Where interchange exit numbers are used, the word EXIT may be omitted from the bottom line.
-Where the distance between interchanges is more than 2 km or 1 mile, but less than 4 km or 2 miles, the first Advance Guide sign may be closer than 4 km or 2 miles, but not placed so as to overlap the signing for the previous exit.
+Where the distance between interchanges is more than 2 km (1 mi), but less than 4 km (2 mi), the first Advance Guide sign may be closer than 4 km (2 mi), but not placed so as to overlap the signing for the previous exit.
 Duplicate Advance Guide signs or Interchange Sequence Series signs may be placed in the median on the opposite side of the roadway and are not included in the minimum requirements of interchange signing.
-Guidance:

-Where there is less than 245 m (800 ft) between interchanges, Interchange Sequence Series signs should be used instead of Advance Guide signs for the affected interchanges.
+Where there is less than 240 m (800 ft) between interchanges, Interchange Sequence Series signs should be used instead of Advance Guide signs for the affected interchanges.